 On June 29, 2018, the University obtained a bank loan from Busey Bank in the amount of \$12,800,000, maturing on June 29, 2030.
-The loan carries an interest rate based of LIBOR plus 135 basis points, which was 1.436% and 1.528% at June 30, 2021 and 2020, respectively.
+The loan carries an interest rate based of LIBOR plus 135 basis points, which was 2.469% and 1.436% at June 30, 2022 and 2021, respectively.
 Monthly payments of accrued interest are required to be made beginning August 1, 2018, with additional monthly principal payments of \$53,333, beginning August 1, 2020, amortized on a 20-year basis, and a balloon payment of all remaining amounts due on the maturity date.
 This loan requires a security interest in the investments held by the University.
-Interest expense on this loan reported in the consolidated statements of activities for the year ended June 30, 2021 and 2020 was \$193,504 and \$378,455, respectively.
+Interest expense on this loan reported in the consolidated statements of activities for the year ended June 30, 2022 and 2021 was \$208,541 and \$193,504, respectively.

 On September 2, 2020, the 2018 Busey Bank Loan was amended.
 The amended terms moved the maturity date from June 29, 2025 to June 29, 2030 and deferred the initial monthly principal payment to September 1, 2021.
 The monthly payments shall continue to be amortized on a 20-year basis, and a balloon payment of all remaining amounts is due on the amended maturity date.
 Further, on September 1, 2020, the parties entered into an interest rate swap agreement to manage the impact of future interest rate changes on the underlying floating interest rate on the 2018 Busey Bank Loan.
-The interest rate swap agreement requires the University to pay a monthly fixed rate (2.24% annual interest rate) and receive a floating rate equal to the interest being paid on the 2018 Busey Bank Loan, and requires a security interest in the investments held by the University throughout the amended term of the 2018 Busey Bank Loan.
+The interest rate swap agreement a floating rate equal to the interest being paid on the 2018 Busey Bank Loan, and requires a security interest in the investments held by the University throughout the amended term of the 2018 Busey Bank Loan.